apache/arrow/site/_posts/2018-11-19-r-spark-improvements.md

 # Transforming

-Custom transformations of data using R functions are about 100X faster using `arrow`.
-This improvement was significant since transforming data in R was copying and collecting data and was not optimized to be collected in columnar format.
+Today, custom transformations of data using R functions are performed in `sparklyr` by moving data in row-format from Spark into an R process through a socket connection, transferring data in row-format is inefficient since multiple data types need to be deserialized over each row, then the data gets converted to columnar format (R was originally designed to use columnar data), once R finishes this computation, data is again converted to row-format, serialized row-by-row and then sent back to Spark over the socket connection.

+By adding support for `arrow` in `sparklyr`, it makes Spark perform the row-format to column-format conversion in parallel in Spark.
+Data is then transferred through the socket but no custom serialization takes place.
+All the R process needs to do is copy this data from the socket into its heap, transform it and copy it back to the socket connection.

-Therefore, `arrow` will be strongly encouraged to perform custom R transformations in Spark.
-The following example transforms 100K rows with and without `arrow` enabled.
+The following example transforms 100K rows with and without `arrow` enabled, `arrow` makes transformation with R functions close to a 100X faster.

 ```r
 microbenchmark::microbenchmark(